-As an indicator of financial health, a current ratio that is greater than 1.0 is considered good as it indicates that the company can pay its short-term debts and financial obligations.
+As an indicator of financial health, a current ratio that is greater than 1.0 is generally considered good as it indicates that the company can pay its short-term debts and financial obligations.
 Companies with a ratio of greater than 1.0 are often referred to as being "liquid".
 The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.

+In 2018, Orillia Power's current ratio was 0.72 which has remained stable for the past 3 years.
 Orillia Power employs a cash management strategy that attempts to minimize cash on hand through the utilization of working capital credit facilities (i.e. overdraft protection).
 This strategy will result in lower liquidity ratios than would otherwise be anticipated while still ensuring the company can meet all financial obligations as they are due.